ccorbi/NGSkit/README.md

 **Barcodes and QC**

 Before running the entire pipeline, it is strongly recommended to check the quality of the raw data.
 It is planned to incorporate this functionality in demultiplexing utility, but in the meantime, you can use a third-party tool.
 There are many tools to get a report on your file.
-For instance [FASTQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
+For instance [FASTQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
-Also, determine is you need to stitch both reverse and forward Fastq files.
-This is not yet implemented, but again you can use a tool like [Pandaseq](https://github.com/neufeld/pandaseq).
+Among other issues, the QC analysis will help you to determine if stitching is required.
+This is not yet implemented, but again you can use one of the many tools to do it, like [Pandaseq](https://github.com/neufeld/pandaseq).

 - *Example pandaseq*